gokcehan/lf/doc.md

-	.Stat.Name        string              Name of the current file .Stat.Extension   string              Extension of the current file .Stat.Size        uint64              Size of the current file .Stat.Permissions string              Permissions of the current file .Stat.ModTime     string              Last modified time of the current file (formatted based on the `timefmt` option) .Stat.AccessTime  string              Last access time of the current file (formatted based on the `timefmt` option)
+	.Stat.Name        string              Name of the current file .Stat.Extension   string              Extension of the current file .Stat.Size        uint64              Size of the current file .Stat.DirSize     *uint64             Total Size of the current directory if calculated via `calcdirsize` .Stat.DirCount    *uint64             Number of items in the current directory if `dircounts` option is enabled .Stat.Permissions string              Permissions of the current file .Stat.ModTime     string              Last modified time of the current file (formatted based on the `timefmt` option) .Stat.AccessTime  string              Last access time of the current file (formatted based on the `timefmt` option)